senofi/openidl-main/openidl-k8s/README.md

 | unique-identifiers-config.json         | unique-identifiers-config |

 Look to each project specific helm chart to see what configs are used.

+# Troubleshooting

+-   the system may show an error trying to access the ingress-controller.
+A restart will often fix this.
+-   the system up may hang.
+This can be fixed with a restart.
+Docker seems to be in a problem state.
+-   docker can sometimes crash silently.
+If things are hanging or not working, make sure docker is running.
+-   the ingress addin may not install or hang.
+We have seen that the vpn was the cause.
+Anyconnect froom cisco causes issue.
+Disable VPN or move to another VPN.

 ## NOTES